Accessing a Node

 # Running your own full-node

 This is the most secure option, but comes with relatively high resource requirements.
-In order to run your own full-node, you need good bandwidth and at least 1TB of disk space.
+In order to run your own full-node, you need good amount of cpu core, bandwidth, amount of memory, and disk space.

 # Connecting to a remote full-node